Sunnyside Amusement Park: Construction

 Prior to the construction of the park, the shoreline was a narrow stretch immediately to the south of the 1850s-era rail lines.
 There was enough area for a restaurant and a small fenced off area was provided for changing into swimwear.
 To the east, the club-house of the Parkdale Canoe Club jutted out into the lake.

 A plan was developed in 1913 by the new Toronto Harbour Commission to improve the shore lands from the foot of Bathurst Street to the Humber River.
 The plan, which included 4 mi of breakwater, infilling of land, and the construction of the Lake Shore Boulevard, cost $13 million, and was paid for by the federal government.

 A boardwalk along the south side of Lake Shore Boulevard was built, from the Humber River east to Wilson Park Avenue, 24 ft in width using white pine planks.
 This corresponded to the length of shoreline that was extended out into the lake.
 This boardwalk became the site of annual Easter Parades until 1953.
 It was rebuilt in 1934 as a make-work project and was paved using asphalt in the 1960s.

 The Amusement Park lands themselves were completely created from sand dredged from the bottom of the bay and top soil from a farm in Pickering, Ontario.
 The original shoreline was extended into the lake by approximately 100 m, from the foot of Wilson Park Avenue west to the Humber River, a distance of about 1 km.
 Only a small length of the original shoreline and beach exists today, located between the Boulevard Club and the Canadian Legion building at the intersection of Dowling Avenue and Lake Shore Boulevard.

 One of the first new buildings was the Sunnyside Pavilion, a curved structure providing a restaurant with views of the lake.
 It was located just to the east of Parkside Drive at the shoreline.
 Following this, the Sunnyside Bathing Pavilion and Dean's Sunnyside Pleasure Boats buildings were constructed.
 Soon after, concessions were requested and granted to operate amusements on the lands.

 Sunnyside Amusement Park opened in 1922.
-At the time, there was an existing amusement park on the Toronto Islands at Hanlan's Point.
-It only operated a few more years until 1927 when a baseball stadium at the foot of Bathurst Street was built, replacing the stadium on the Island.
-Another amusement park, the Scarborough Beach Amusement Park was built in Scarborough, Ontario, to the east of Toronto.
+At the time, there was an existing amusement park, the Hanlan's Point Amusement Park on the Toronto Islands.
+It only operated a few more years until the mid-1930s when it was demolished to make room for the Toronto Island Airport.
+Another amusement park, the Scarboro Beach Amusement Park was a trolley park in the east end of Toronto that operated from 1907 until 1925.